* NEW KAYAK RULE: See “Measurement” rule below. ($20.00)

 ***The website, rules, events and anything else regarding the NEBKS are subject to change at any time in order to improve the series throughout the season.
 This is stated in means of building and growing the best Kayak/Small Boat Series on the East Coast.
 All concerns & suggestions are welcome and should be directed at the directors of each series as we are building this series to better suit you as a NEBKS angler***

 Welcome to the New England Bassin Kayak Series competitive fishing circuit.
 NEBKS was created to bring amateur competitive anglers and product sponsors together in a national fishing spotlight to not only increase exposure to the sport of kayak fishing but also offer good payouts, prizes, and recognition for our participants.
-This year we have divisions in Connecticut, Massachusetts, Maine, and New Hampshire including a Regional Championship where the best from each state, who have earned a spot, will compete against each other.
+This year we have divisions in Connecticut, Massachusetts, Maine, Vermont, New Hampshire and Rhode Island.
+At the end of the year in October, we will host the Regional Championship where the best from each state, who have earned a spot, will compete against each other.
 With your help we can continue to grow the kayak bass fishing scene in New England and have loads of fun while doing it.

 Come make some new lifelong friends, learn about some new baits and techniques, make some memories, win some money, relax, and most importantly, have fun doing what you love.